 They can be daily, weekly, or even monthly challenges.
 In all reality, they can be for any amount of time you want, however long you think will get you to where you want to be.

 Time frames don’t need to be your only guide.
 Maybe the challenge is to save a certain amount as fast as possible.
-Once you’ve hit the goal, you try to do it again, but quicker.
+Once you’ve hit the goal, you try to do it again, but more quicker.

 Whatever the structure, a money saving challenge is a great way to get yourself motivated to save more money.

-Why Should I Do A Money Saving Challenge?
+Why Should I Do a Money Saving Challenge?

 Saving up money is extremely important.
 Most, if not all, financial experts recommend having an emergency fund of 4-6 months worth of expenses saved up in case of financial hardship.
-This will help cover you if you lose your job, get hurt or sick, or any other reason your income might take a hit.
+This will help cover you if you lose your job, get hurt or sick, or for any other reason your income might take a hit.

 Once you hit that goal of a full emergency fund, you can start to do even more with your money by investing all the cash you’ve been saving.
 This is where the real fun begins!